DevExpress-Examples/bi-dashboard-diagnostic-tool/Readme.md

 3. Run the code you want to diagnose.

 4. Click **Stop Session** after the code is compiled.
-Wait until a log tree is built.
+Wait until the log tree is built.

 5. Save the report.